nushratea/Project-Data/Data Visualization Examples/README.md

 <h2>Description:</h2>

-<p>The image titled "Task 4 - Dynamic Charts" from the Car Sales Project in your GitHub repository showcases a dynamic chart created using Google Spreadsheets.
+<p>The image titled "Task 4 - Dynamic Charts" from the Car Sales Project in this GitHub repository showcases a dynamic chart created using Google Spreadsheets.
 This chart is designed to visually represent data related to car sales, allowing for easy comparison and analysis of different metrics.
-This dynamic chart's objective is to allow users to select a specific sale representative from a list and view only that representative's sales figures or income earned for the months of September and October.</p>
+This dynamic chart's objective is to allow users to select a specific sales representative from a list and view only that representative's sales figures or income earned for September and October.</p>

 <p>The chart likely employs features such as drop-down menus or data validation to create a user-friendly interface, enabling viewers to customize the displayed information according to their needs.
 This flexibility makes it a powerful tool for analyzing trends, identifying patterns, and making data-driven decisions.
 By using Google Spreadsheets, the chart benefits from being easily shareable and accessible, facilitating collaboration and communication among team members or stakeholders.</p>